 - Variety in a Box – You have the freedom to include what is best for your lunch.
 Just combine what works for you whether you want more chicken, carbs, meat, or vegetables, you are the chef!
 If you are planning to cater from us, you can just pre-order without concerning too much about the menu as we got you covered!

 - Bento Sets are Economical – Bento meals are much less expensive than a typical buffet.
 It provides variety while costing less than regular buffets.
-It’s a cost-effective option because you get a lot more for your money spent.
+It’s a cost-effective option because you get much more for your money.
 It also makes the experience more convenient, enjoyable, and healthy.

-- It encourages Picky Eaters to Eat – If you have children nearby, this is extremely helpful.
+- It encourages Picky Eaters to Eat – If you have children, making bento is extremely helpful.
 Kids are enticed to taste each item by the box’s visual appearance, and because the portions are tiny, they can consume it so without difficulty.
 Every item has a different flavour, which encourages children to eat more and finish their meals without complaining.

 Bento Preparation & Tips

 - It comes with dividers to separate the food.
 Note: Bento can be packed in a simple container without a divider as well!

 - Comfortable fork & spoon